Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: INTRODUCTION

-Simultaneously, this study made clear an important role of surface related properties for forming \textit{all} equilibrium characteristics of the IS.
-Specifically, the role of the field distribution and domain shape (FDDS) near the surfaces through which the flux enters and leaves the sample.
-Competition between the energy contributions arising from these properties (favoring to a fine domain structure) on one side and those arising from superconducting (S)-normal (N) interphase boundaries in the sample bulk (favoring to a coarse structure) on the other, optimizes and stabilizes the period of the domain structure, volume fractions of the N and S phases, induction $B$ in the N domains, the critical field of the IS/N transition $H_{ci}$, \textit{etc.}.
-Being addressed theoretically, these surface related properties of the IS have never been studied experimentally.
-Here we report on direct measurements of the FDDS near the surface of high-purity type-I (indium) films in the magnetic field perpendicular to the film surface using Low-Energy muon Spin Rotation (LE-$\mu$SR) spectroscopy.
+Simultaneously, this study made clear the important role of surface related properties for forming equilibrium characteristics of the IS.
+Specifically, the role of the out-of-plane field distribution and domain shape (FDDS) near the surfaces through which the flux enters and leaves the sample.
+Competition between the energy contributions arising from these properties (favoring a fine domain structure) on one side and those arising from superconducting (S)-normal (N) interphase boundaries in the sample bulk (favoring a coarse structure) on the other, optimizes and stabilizes the domain structure.
+In its turn, the latter dictates all other equilibrium magnetic properties.
+This includes volume fractions of the N and S phases, the shape of magnetization curve, the induction $B$ in the N domains, the critical field of the IS/NS (Normal State) transition $H_{ci}$, \textit{etc.} Being addressed theoretically, these surface related properties of the IS have never been studied experimentally.
+We report on direct depth-resolved measurements of the FDDS near the surface of high-purity type-I (indium) films in a perpendicular magnetic field using Low-Energy muon Spin Rotation (LE-$\mu$SR) spectroscopy. \tb{This study is a part of a broader project devoted to investigation of equilibrium properties of superconductors; previous results of this project are published in \cite{MM,IS,Filaments,MixedS} and summarized in \cite{VK}.}